 Sleep is over rated.

 There is so much more you can get done in this world if you learn to forgo sleep.
 Ignore the pull of melatonin on the mind and the lull of relief on the body, in order to keep putting one foot in front of the other.
-There are so many things one can push to the back of the mind, choose to make irrelevant in order to keep the mind numb of all thoughts except those needed to just keep going.
+There is so many things one can push to the back of the mind, choose to make irrelevant in order to keep the mind numb of all thoughts except those needed to just keep going.

 Sleep is irrelevant; who really needs it.